- The Spotify error code 18 can freeze or slow down your PC so you need to address it right away.

 Do note that it automatically performs a deep cleaning procedure to remove not only these files but also all changes Spotify has ever made during its installation.

 If you’re not convinced yet, keep in mind that it can even uninstall apps under a non-administrative account.
 Once you remove all files with this tool, install Spotify again and confirm that the issue is fixed.

 IObit UninstallerIObit Uninstaller lets you completely remove all Spotify files in just a few clicks.
 Ready to try it out?

-- Look for iTunes, Comodo, or any other program that you know that it can interfere with Spotify -> right-Click on it -> press Uninstall.
+- Look for iTunes, Comodo, or any other program that you know that can interfere with Spotify, right-click on it and select Uninstall.